Citrus Leafminer Overview:

 General spraying considerations:

 I recommend that you get (and label) a separate garden sprayer for each of your different garden needs.
-That way you don’t have to worry about spraying residue of something like an herbicide on a plant that you would actually like to keep around.
-It is also nice to have one with an angled spray nozzle so you can easily get the bottoms of the leaves.
+That way you don’t have to worry about leftover residue in the bottle doing damage.
+For example, you dont want to have leftover toxic herbicide in the bottle mixing in and ending up on a plant that you would actually like to keep around.
+It is also nice to have a spray bottle with an angled spray nozzle so you can easily get the bottoms of the leaves.

 My method of controlling Citrus leafminer: